John Custer: Music

-In 2000, Custer created the pop-oriented band Brown with Reed Mullen (COC) on lead vocals and guitar, drummer Marvin Levy (The Veldt), bassist Des White (The Veldt), and keyboardist Michael Thrower (Darkstar), Custer says, "We all play basketball together―that's how this started.
+In 2000, Custer created the pop-oriented band Brown with Reed Mullen (COC) on lead vocals and guitar, drummer Marvin Levy (The Veldt), bassist Des White (The Veldt),guitarist and vocalist Mikel Ross (Darkstar/Traviana Farm/Brite Boy), and keyboardist Michael Thrower (Darkstar), Custer says, "We all play basketball together―that's how this started.
 Then one night instead of hoops, we played music.
 It worked out, so we kept doing it."
 Brown recorded a five–track, self-released EP called Satellite, but said they had 35 other songs ready to record.
 Caitlyn Cary (vocals/fiddle for Whiskeytown, Tres Chicas, and solo) recorded a song with Brown.
-Mullen says, "I'm doing Brown because Custer and Mikey are my best friends, I've always wanted to play with them, and this is the funnest thing I have done in my life.
+Mullen says, "I'm doing Brown because Custer and Mikey are my best friends, I've always wanted to play with them, and this is the funniest thing I have done in my life.
 We can go in all sorts of directions with it."
-However, in 2002, Brown announced that it was changing its name because there is another the band with that name in New Jersey.
+However, in 2002, Brown announced that it was changing its name because there is another band with that name in New Jersey.
 Furthermore, Custer said, "The band has become a heavy rock band now.
 It's no longer a poppy, singles–type thing…so we're gonna kinda start all over again―new name, new tunes."

 In 2001, Custer played lead guitar for the band Mother Soul.
 In 2002, he played in the on-stage band for the Raleigh Ensemble Players' version of the musical Hedwig and the Angry Inch, with a reviewer noting that the band "are well rehearsed".

 As of 2019, Custer is scoring a movie about a funk band, and working on his own opera that will feature singers from Raleigh choirs.